Why American Mannerism Is Not Shared By Peruvians—and What It Means For Your Next Trip

 Conclusion

-So the next time you step into a bustling market in Cusco, a bustling bus in Lima, or a quiet café in Trujillo, remember: a warm “¡Buenos días!Still, ” and a thoughtful nod can open doors that a long monologue never could.
+So the next time you step into a bustling market in Cusco, a bustling bus in Lima, or a quiet café in Trujillo, remember: a warm “¡Buenos días!” and a thoughtful nod can open doors that a long monologue never could.
 Engage with sincerity, respect the rhythm of the conversation, and you’ll discover that the true art of small talk lies in the spaces between the words.
 Happy chatting, and que tengas un buen día!

 Common Pitfalls to Watch Out For